Understanding Cat Body Language & Behavior [with Pictures]

 We hope you enjoyed this article on cat body language.
 By knowing more about cat behavior, you’ll get a better understanding of your feline friend’s emotional states and needs.
 If you have specific questions about unexplainable, sudden, or problematic behavior in your cat, reach out to us today!

 Sploot Veterinary Care is a primary and urgent care veterinary clinic that offers a wide range of services.
-Our doors are open 365 days a year, from 10 am to 10 pm.
-Schedule a consultation today
+Our doors are open 365 days a year, for extended hours.
+Schedule a consultation online today or through the Sploot Vets app.